Herb-AI/Herb.jl/docs/src/install.md

 ![image](assets/julia_pkg.png)
 8. Exit the terminal (Ctrl+D) and check that a new folder `dev` appeared using `ls` (Linux) or `dir` (Windows)
 9. Navigate to that folder `cd dev`.
 This is the folder where the `HerbSearch` package was cloned and where we are going to _develop_ our code.
-If we need to modify the code from other published packages such as `HerbData` we would have to `dev` the package locally to change it (e.g. `dev HerbData`)
+If we need to modify the code from other published packages such as `HerbGrammar` we would have to `dev` the package locally to change it (e.g. `dev HerbGrammar`)

 ### 3. Setup IDE (VSCode)